flashcardx/lambda-functions/README.md

 2. Image-compressor: This was an experiment where we wanted a function to compress images when saved to an S3 bucket, this is not running on Production right now, and may have some bugs

 # deployment
-1. create a .env file in the folder of the function, for security we dont commit this file to the repo
+1. create a .env file in the folder of the function with all the necessary AWS keys.
+For security we don't commit this file to the repo
 2. `npm install`
 3. `gulp deploy`